 Northwest Dog Project (NWDP) is a 501 (c)(3) non-profit in Eugene, OR, established in August 2014.
-We are dedicated to rescuing, re-homing and enhancing the lives of neglected, abused, and homeless dogs, while promoting responsible pet ownership.
+Northwest Dog Project rescues, re-homes and enhances the lives of neglected, abused and homeless dogs, while advocating responsible pet ownership.
 We welcome medically-challenged dogs and provide a nurturing forever sanctuary to seniors who have been abandoned in their golden years.

 Northwest Dog Project carefully rescues dogs facing euthanasia, to no fault of their own, and welcomes them into the program until they're healthy, well evaluated, trained, socialized and ready for their forever homes.
 We are also happy to help local owner-surrendered dogs provided that the dog meets our intake criteria and if space is available.

 Our charming, barn-boutique-like facility sits on 20+ acres of forest land on the outskirts of Eugene.
 We have a large, fenced-in outdoor training yard complete with a pool and tons of enrichment toys/tools where staff and volunteers host daily training and socialization sessions.
 On top of that, our dogs get at least a 40-minute daily hike, and of course, so much love.
 The pups live in one of six large, cabin-like kennels with individual fenced yards.
 We've rescued and re-homed over 400 dogs since our doors opened in 2014.

 Northwest Dog Project is also known for taking on dogs with specialized medical cases which don't stand a chance of making it out of shelters, and we have a special fund dedicated to saving these dogs.